Best Google Charts Alternatives (2026)

 All pricing reflects publicly available information as of May 2026 and may change.

-How Stale Are Your Existing Google Charts Embeds?
+How Stale Are Your Existing Embeds

-LiquiChart's longitudinal decay study scanned 140 SaaS blog posts across 20 domains in April 2026 and extracted 941 statistical claims.
-Most teams responsible for those posts have no way to check whether the numbers still match the source.
-For a team running a back catalog of chart embeds or Sheets Publish-to-Web iframes in ranked posts, the working population of unmonitored claims sits in the same range.
-Scan a post for stale claims with the Content Health Scanner.
-It extracts statistical claims from any URL and checks each against the original source.
+For a team running a back catalog of chart embeds or Sheets iframes, the population of unmonitored claims sits in the same range.
+Scan a post for stale claims: it extracts every statistical claim from a URL and checks each against its original source.

-The hidden cost of outdated charts describes what that liability looks like at scale, when each chart carries a claim that nobody is verifying.
+The hidden cost of outdated charts describes what that liability looks like at scale, when each chart carries a claim nobody is verifying.

-Frequently Asked Questions About Google Charts Alternatives
+Google Charts Alternatives FAQ

 Is Google Charts still maintained?
 Yes.
 The JavaScript library is actively maintained and documented at developers.google. com/chart.
 The issue driving most searches for alternatives is category mismatch: the library requires a developer to operate, and the content team that inherited the integration does not have one.
 Google Sheets Publish-to-Web is also actively maintained as a feature of Google Sheets.